-The pricing date for unit subscriptions and redemption orders shall be at the latest the valuation date following the receipt of the unit subscription or redemption order.
+The pricing date for unit subscriptions and redemption orders shall be at the latest the second valuation date following the receipt of the unit subscription or redemption order.

-Orders for units received by the Company, the depositary, the Luxembourg branch of State Street Bank International GmbH, or Fondsdepot Bank GmbH by 7:00 a.m.
-Central European Time ("CET") or Central European Summer Time ("CEST") on a valuation day shall be priced at the subscription price that is fixed on the same valuation day, even though that price is not yet known at the time the unit order is received.
-Any unit orders that are received after this time shall be priced at the subscription price fixed on the following valuation day, even though that price is not yet known at the time when the unit order is received.
+Orders for units received by the Company, the custodian, the Luxembourg branch of State Street Bank International GmbH or Fondsdepot Bank GmbH by 6:00 p.m.
+Central European Time ("CET") or Central European Summer Time ("CEST") on a valuation day shall be priced at the subscription price that is fixed on the next valuation day, even though that price is not yet known at the time the unit order is received.
+Any unit orders that are received after this time shall be priced at the subscription day but one, even though that price is not yet known at the time when the unit order is received.

-Redemption orders received by the Company, the depositary, the Luxembourg branch of State Street Bank International GmbH, or Fondsdepot Bank GmbH by 7:00 a.m.
-Central European Time ("CET") or Central European Summer Time ("CEST") on a valuation day shall be priced at the redemption price that is fixed on the same valuation day, even though that price is not yet known at the time when the redemption order is received.
-Any redemption orders that are received after this time shall be priced at the redemption price fixed on the following valuation day, even though that price is not yet known at the time when the redemption order is received.
+Redemption orders received by the Company, the custodian, the Luxembourg branch of State Street Bank International GmbH or Fondsdepot Bank GmbH by 6:00 p.m.
+Central European Time ("CET") or Central European Summer Time ("CEST") on a valuation day shall be priced at the redemption price that is fixed on the next valuation day, even though that price is not yet known at the time when the redemption order is received.
+Any redemption orders that are received after this time shall be priced at the redemption price fixed on the second following valuation day, even though that price is not yet known at the time when the redemption order is received.